bkoohi/ROKS-Satellite-in-Azure/readme.md

 IBM Cloud documentation for creating a Satellite location in Azure provides overall design and deployment steps: https://cloud.ibm.com/docs/satellite?topic=satellite-azure.
-It's missing some of prerequisites steps and some of post deployment steps for accessing ROKS portal that are being documented in this
+It's missing some of prerequisites steps and some of post deployment steps for accessing ROKS portal that are being documented in this readme.

 ### 1- Validation